ekzhang/ekzhang.github.io/src/projects/vae-cnn-mnist.md

-+++
-title = "Handwriting Generator" date = 2018-08-23
-repo = "ekzhang/vae-cnn-mnist"
+---
+title: Handwriting Generator
+date: 2018-08-23
+repo: ekzhang/vae-cnn-mnist
-topics = ["Python", "Machine Learning", "Graphics"] lead = "Variational autoencoder that learns latent features in handwriting." image = "vae-cnn-mnist.png"
+topics: ["Python", "Machine Learning", "Graphics"]
+lead: Variational autoencoder that learns latent features in handwriting.
-+++
+image: vae-cnn-mnist.png
+---

 This is a neural network that encodes 28&times;28 images of handwritten characters in a 6-dimensional latent space using deep learning.
 It consists of